-On September 26, 2019, we announced the publication of a peer-reviewed article in the August 2019 edition of Nature Communications providing independent third-party validation of Medicenna's IL-2 Superkine platform, MDNA109.
+On September 26, 2019, Medicenna announced the publication of a peer-reviewed article in the August 2019 edition of Nature Communications providing independent third-party validation of Medicenna's MDNA109 Superkine platform.

 The publication titled "A next-generation tumor-targeting IL-2 preferentially promotes tumor infiltrating CD8+ T-cell response and effective tumor control" describes the safety, efficacy, pharmacokinetics, immunogenicity as well as efficacy profile in different tumor models of long-acting variants of MDNA109 including fusions to antibodies to create tumor targeted immunocytokines.

-The work reported in the publication is covered by our patents and patents in-licensed by us.
+The work reported in the publication is covered by Medicenna's patents and patents in-licensed by the Company.

-On September 30, 2019, we announced the presentation of new pre-clinical data from our IL-2 Superkine program at the Fifth International Cancer Immunotherapy Conference held in Paris, France.
-The presentation by Dr. Minh To, Director of Pre-clinical development at Medicenna, reported additional preclinical data to support the differentiating characteristics of long-acting MDNA109 variants and their potency in vitro and in vivo from other long-acting IL-2 programs.
+On September 30, 2019, Medicenna announced the presentation by Dr. Minh To, Director of Preclinical Development at Medicenna, of preclinical data to support the differentiating characteristics of long-acting MDNA109 variants and their potency in vitro and in vivo from other long-acting IL-2 programs.

-Highlights from the presentation are summarized below:
+Highlights from the presentation included:

-- High potency towards naïve effector T cells but diminished potency on unwanted regulatory T cells (Tregs).
+- High potency towards naive effector T cells but diminished potency on unwanted regulatory T cells (Tregs).
 Of the long-acting MDNA109 variants, MDNA19 is superior in having decreased binding to CD25 and increased affinity to CD122, therefore selectively activating cancer killing CD8 T cells instead of tumor protecting Tregs. - Potent effects as monotherapy with improved PK characteristics.
 In CT26 (mouse colon cancer) and B16F10 (mouse melanoma) models, treatment with long acting variants of MDNA109 (biweekly for 2 weeks or once weekly for 2 or 3 weeks) potently inhibited tumor growth.
-These data suggest that long-acting MDN109 variants (MDNA19 and MDNA11) could lead to potent therapeutic effects with a dosing schedule similar to that used for immune checkpoint inhibitors (CPI).
-In addition, the results also confirm that different protein scaffolds may be used to extend the half life of MDNA109 and can provide similar tumor control as MDNA19. - Compelling preclinical synergism with immune checkpoint inhibition.
-In a pre-established colon cancer CT26 model, long-acting MDNA109 variants co-administered with the immune-checkpoint blocker anti-cytotoxic T-Lymphocyte-Associated Protein (CTLA)4, showed significant tumor growth inhibition with as many as 89% of animals remaining tumor-free for over 175 days.

-Strong Memory Response.
-Furthermore, tumor free animals receiving a second and third re-challenge of the tumor without further treatment remained tumor free in up to 100% of mice, demonstrating development of a strong memory response with the ability to prevent tumor relapses.
+These data suggest that long-acting MDNA109 variants could lead to potent therapeutic effects with a dosing schedule similar to that used for immune checkpoint inhibitors.
+In addition, the results also confirm that different protein scaffolds may be used to extend the half-life of MDNA109 and can provide similar tumor control as MDNA19. - Compelling preclinical synergism with immune checkpoint inhibition.
+In a pre-established colon cancer CT26 model, long-acting MDNA109 variants co-administered with the immune-checkpoint blocker anti-CTLA-4, showed significant tumor growth inhibition with as many as 89% of animals remaining tumor-free for over 175 days. - Strong Memory Response.
+Furthermore, tumor free animals receiving a second and third rechallenge of the tumor without further treatment remained tumor free in up to 100% of mice, demonstrating development of a strong memory response with the ability to prevent tumor relapses.